mahesh2921996/Correlation-Report-Flask-App/README.md

 - The ``Help`` button will provide guidance on how the correlation pairs' assigned ranges are.

 ## Deployment
+- This application deployed on the PythonAnywhere web-based IDE: `https://maheshdeshmukh.pythonanywhere.com/`
 - Deploy the application to a production server using a web server like Nginx or Apache, wsgi.
 - Configure a production-ready web server to serve the Flask application.